 One of the most overlooked countries in Europe, Bosnia isn’t on too many people’s travel radars.
-But this tiny Balkan country has a lot of heart both literally and figuratively, as the landmass is in fact, shaped like a heart.
+But this tiny country has a lot of heart both literally and figuratively, as the landmass is in fact, shaped like a heart.
+It’s also a great place to start a road trip through the greater Balkans region.

 While you may picture a war-torn country that was the center of much conflict following the referendum for independence from Yugoslavia in the early 1990s, the area has since been fairly stable politically and is projected to be one of the top three fastest growing tourist destinations by the year 2020.